-Although sophisticated dynamic power management schemes that explore tasks' statistical information have been proposed [Aydin et al. 2001; Mossé et al. 2000], we will focus on the greedy scheme for it's simplicity.
+Although sophisticated dynamic power management schemes that explore tasks' statistical information have been proposed [2, 22], we will focus on greedy scheme for it's simplicity.
 Exploring other advanced schemes is beyond the scope of this paper and will be considered in our future work.
-We first illustrate the problem of the ordinary greedy power management on reliability in Section 3.1.
+We first illustrate the problem of ordinary greedy power management on reliability in Section 3.1.
 Then Section 3.2 presents the new reliability-aware greedy energy management scheme and the analysis.